Metal to Wigner-Mott insulator transition in two-leg ladders: Transitions out of the metallic theory

 We now want to investigate more thoroughly how to tune from the metallic C2S2 theory to a different fixed point theory where $\theta_{\rho+}$ is gapped.
-As we do so we want to be careful to avoid any intervening phase where some combination of the four modes are gapped out, but $\theta_{\rho+}$ is not.
-Such an intervening phase would preclude the kind of direct metal to Wigner-Mott transition shown in Fig.~\ref{fig:WM_defn}.
-We thus need to consider all possible terms that might be added to the generic Luttinger liquid action for the C2S2 metal and show that these terms will not become relevant before a term that gaps out the total charge, provided we tune the transition correctly.
-In doing so we will see that for many such transitions the Umklapp operator we have described is always the most relevant as the critical point is approached from the metallic side.
-Thus there is no possibility of an intervening phase and the physics described in the previous section will continue to hold.
+As we do so, we want to be careful to avoid any intervening phase where some combination of the four modes are gapped out, but $\theta_{\rho+}$ is not.
+Such an intervening phase would preclude the kind of direct metal to WM transition shown in Fig.~\ref{fig:WM_defn}.
+We thus need to consider all possible terms that might be added to the generic Luttinger liquid action for the C2S2 metal and show that these terms will not become relevant before a term that gaps out the total charge.
+In doing so, we will see that for many, though not all, transitions the umklapp operator, we have described is always the most relevant as the critical point is approached from the metallic side.
+For these transitions, the physics described in the previous section will continue to hold.

 We begin by enumerating the possible operators to add to the metallic theory; these will be all operators consistent with the symmetries of the C2S2 metal.
-These symmetries can be seen to be: particle number conservation, conservation of total spin, $SU(2)$ invariance, time reversal invariance, and the space group symmetries of the triangular lattice strip in Fig.~\ref{fig:setup}(a).
-The space group symmetries will imply conservation of crystal momentum in addition to the point group symmetries of the strip, which consist only of reflection about lattice sites.
-In Appendix \ref{app:operators_consistent} we work out the most general operator consistent with all of these symmetries.
+These symmetries can be seen to be particle number conservation, conservation of total spin, $\mathrm{SU}(2)$ invariance, time reversal invariance, and the space-group symmetries of the triangular lattice strip in Fig.~\ref{fig:setup}(a).
+The space-group symmetries will imply conservation of crystal momentum in addition to the point-group symmetries of the strip, which consist only of reflection about lattice sites.
+In Appendix \ref{app:operators_consistent}, we work out the most general operator consistent with all of these symmetries.